 - Store in an air-tight container, such as a glass jar.

-*Please note: Although red pepper flakes are thought to be low in FODMAPs, some people respond poorly to them for reasons having nothing to do with FODMAPs.
+- Red pepper flakes: Although red pepper flakes are low in FODMAPs in small quantities, some people respond poorly to them for reasons having nothing to do with FODMAPs.
 Pay attention to how your body reacts to spicy food and consult your doctor or dietitian before adding red pepper flakes to this recipe if you have concerns about how your body might react.

 - Prep Time: 5 minutes